Hi There,

 Aug 2023 – Dec 2023

-Guided 100+ students via tutorials and office hours; clarified programming assignments and reinforced algorithmic problem-solving skills.
+Guided 100+ students via tutorials and office hours on programming and algorithms.

 Sep 2022 – Jan 2023